The media has a big problem, Reuters Institute says: Who will pay for the news?

 “This is where competition for attention will be most acute, where journalistic reputation will be most at risk and where diversified revenue streams and smart strategies will be most critical for survival.”

-The Reuters Institute for the Study of Journalism is a research centre at the University of Oxford that tracks media trends.
+The Reuters Institute for the Study of Journalism is a research center at the University of Oxford that tracks media trends.
 Thomson Reuters Foundation, the philanthropic arm of Thomson Reuters, funds the Reuters Institute.
-(Editing by Stephen Addison)